 The Chemistry program does not provide any review materials for test-out exams.

-To register for a chemistry test-out exam, contact Professor Chanaka Mendis at 608.342.1692 or e-mail email@example.com.
-You must provide your name, e-mail address, and the date you are registering for.
+To register for a chemistry test-out exam, contact Professor Li at 608.342.1498 or e-mail firstname.lastname@example.org.
+You must provide your name, e-mail address, and the course you would like to attempt to test out of.
 You MUST pay for the cost of the exam (cash or check payable to "UW-Platteville" only) on the day of the exam—we will collect the non-refundable fee before the exam begins.
 You will NOT be allowed to take the test-out exam until you have paid the test-out fee, which is $20 per credit.

 Test-out exam fees